 - a.
-Experience in managing 10 or more patients treated with CSII; - b.
+Experience in managing 10 or more patients treated with CSII and currently offer MDI regimen; - b.
 Multidisciplinary team including paediatric consultant, dietician, diabetes nurse and other medical staff all trained in the care of children with diabetes; - c.
 Local R&D approval; - d.
 Signed non-commercial agreement between the centre and the sponsor; - e.
 Completion of the 'Signature and Delegation Log'; - f.
 Receipt of evidence of completion of (c), (d)and (e) by the MCRN CTU.